andristarr/Fordragon/README.md

 ## Current TODO:
  - Separate SEND and RECV protocol as packets will differ.
  - Command containers should implement a trait that can be easily stored and iterated through.

+ ####

+ This is a crude implementation used for research purposes.
+For bevy related networking, it's best to refer to the [lightyear plugin](https://github.com/cBournhonesque/lightyear)